 Color Mixing with Play-Doh

 While Play-Doh isn’t good for art with longevity it is a great tool for demonstrating color mixing.
-(Affiliate link) This Play-Doh assortment has perfect primary colors magenta, turquoise, and yellow for color mixing.
+This Play-Doh assortment has perfect primary colors magenta, turquoise, and yellow for color mixing.
 Each child got two primary colors at a time and experimented with what happens when they are mixed in different amounts.
-And lots of kids then made some beautiful browns by mixing all their colors together.
+After kids have had time to see what happens when they mix pairs of primary color set your students loose to mix their colors anyway they want!
+The kids made some beautiful browns by mixing all their colors together.